 By-subject listings of haematology and clinical chemistry parameters will be presented.
-Unscheduled laboratory results will not be included in the by-visit summaries but will be included in listings, as well as any out of range or shift tables of worst postbaseline data.
+Unscheduled laboratory results will not be included in the by-visit summaries but will be included in listings, as well as any shift tables of worst post-baseline data.